-Trail passes and detail maps for hiking and biking are available at the General Store.
-For trail conditions, call 262-594-6200 or 6202 (DNR).
+Trail passes and detail maps for hiking and biking are available below and can be printed once opened to the larger size.

 The Kettle Moraine

 The Kettle Moraine's Southern Unit, which consists of 21,000 acres of forest and lakes spanning three counties in southeastern Wisconsin, includes more than 20 miles of mountain bike trails and 30 miles of cross-country ski trails.
 Three campgrounds total more than 250 sites, some of which stay open in winter.
 Click here for a printable map and directions.

 The John Muir TrailsJohn Muir is located 8 miles east of Whitewater off of County Highway H in the Southern Kettle Moraine State Forest.
 Excellent facilities are located on site, including a paved parking lot, pit toilets, a bike wash and drinking water.